aquatix/ns-api/README.md

 ns_api
 ======

 Query the Dutch railways about your routes, getting info on delays and more.
-See below for the syntax.
+See below for the syntax and example output.

 ## Example application